On $C^*$-algebras associated to transfer operators for countable-to-one maps: Introduction.

 \section{Introduction.}

-Since 1970's transfer operators are indispensable tools in thermodynamical formalism and ergodic theory \cite{Bowen}.
-Even earlier such operators, named averaging operators, played an important role in the study of Banach spaces $C(X)$ of continuous functions on a compact space $X$, see \cite{Pelczynski}.
-They also appear naturally in the study of spectrum of weighted composition operators, see \cite{t-entropy}, \cite{bar_kwa}.
+Since 1970's transfer operators are indispensable tools in thermodynamical formalism and ergodic theory \cite{Bowen}, and even earlier such operators, named averaging operators, played an important role in the study of Banach spaces $C(X)$ of continuous functions on a compact space $X$, see \cite{Pelczynski}.
+They are also crucial in the study of spectrum of weighted composition operators, see \cite{t-entropy}, \cite{bar_kwa}.
 Transfer operators as a tool to construct $C^*$-algebras, were explicitly used for the first time by Exel in \cite{exel3} to present Cuntz-Krieger algebras as crossed products associated to topological Markov chains.
-Since then a number of generalisations and modifications of Exel's construction were introduced, see for instance \cite{er}, \cite{exel_renault}, \cite{larsen}, \cite{BroRaeVit}, \cite{Brownlowe} and the general structure of such crossed products as Cuntz-Pimsner algebras is now quite well-understood, see \cite{br}, \cite{kwa_Exel}.
-However, the detailed analysis of the associated $C^*$-algebras is so far limited to the case where the underlying mapping is a local homeomorphism on a compact Hausdorff space, see \cite{exel_vershik}, \cite{er}, \cite{CS}, \cite{BroRaeVit}, \cite{Brownlowe}, when useful \'etale groupoid models are available.
-The exceptions are $C^*$-algebras associated to rational maps \cite{Kajiwara_Watatani0} or maps whose inverse branches form a self-similar systems \cite{Kajiwara_Watatani}.
-All these $C^*$-algebras can be viewed as crossed products by transfer operators for finite-to-one maps admitting at most finite number irregular points.
-Also recently, there has been an increased interested in developing thermodynamic formalism for countable Markov shifts \cite{Sarig}, \cite{exel_laca}, \cite{Bissacot-Exel-Frausino-Raszeja}, \cite{Bissacot-Exel-Frausino-Raszeja2} which requires transfer operators for countable-to-one maps.
-The overall aim of the present paper is to give a general, comprehensive and self-contained account of the main structural results for crossed products by transfer operators for arbitrary partial continuous maps that are countable-to-one.
+Since then a number of generalisations and modifications of such crossed products were introduced, see for instance \cite{er}, \cite{exel_renault}, \cite{larsen}, \cite{BroRaeVit}, \cite{Brownlowe}.
+Their general structure as Cuntz-Pimsner algebras is now quite well-understood, see \cite{br}, \cite{kwa_Exel}.
+However, the detailed analysis of the associated $C^*$-algebras is usually limited to the case where the underlying mapping is a local homeomorphism on a compact Hausdorff space, see \cite{exel_vershik}, \cite{er}, \cite{CS}, \cite{BroRaeVit}, \cite{Brownlowe}.
+The exceptions are $C^*$-algebras associated to rational maps \cite{Kajiwara_Watatani0} or maps whose inverse branches form a self-similar systems \cite{Kajiwara_Watatani}, \cite{Kajiwara_Watatani16}.
+All these $C^*$-algebras can be viewed as crossed products by transfer operators for \emph{finite-to-one} maps admitting at most finite number irregular points.
+However, in many problems there is a natural need to study tranfer operators for partial continuous maps that are countable-to-one.
+This concerns in particular infinite graph $C^*$-algebras \cite{Raeburn}, \cite{BroRaeVit}, \cite{Brownlowe}, \cite{kwa_Exel} or thermodynamic formalism for countable Markov shifts, interest in which has been growing in recent years, see \cite{Sarig}, \cite{exel_laca}, \cite{Bissacot-Exel-Frausino-Raszeja}, \cite{Bissacot-Exel-Frausino-Raszeja2}.
+In the present paper we give a general, comprehensive account of the main structural results for crossed products by transfer operators for arbitrary partial continuous maps that are countable-to-one.

 More specifically we consider a continuous map $\varphi:\Delta \to X$ defined on an open subset $\Delta$ of a locally compact Hausdorff space $X$.
 We assume that $\varphi^{-1}(y)$ is countable for all $y\in \Delta$.
 Then every bounded transfer operator for $\varphi$ is a map $L:C_0(\Delta)\to C_{0}(X)$ given by the formula